KoenLBekx/laconic/README.md

 The `:` read-and-assign operator has one operand and does two things:
 - it reads the value of the variable designed by its operand;
-- it tells the parent operator to assign its outcome to that operand.
+- it tells the parent operator to assign its outcome to that variable.

 So, if variable "counter" holds value `4`, operation